-- Keep cut-through traffic* to a minimum.
+- Keep cut-through traffic* and speeds to a minimum.

 - Request police enforcement so traffic laws are followed and streets are safe.